SamAkinbile/Emarket/README.md

 ![hearder](/media/image-32.png)

 **Logo**
-- A customised logo was created using Hatchful by Shopify which is a free logo generator.
+- A customised logo was created using Code Institute template.
 - This logo is positioned in the top left of the navigation bar.
 The logo is linked to the home page for ease of navigation for the user.

 **Navigation Bar**